Summary

 Research suggests that certain lifestyle factors—regular physical activity, adequate sleep, stress management, and Mediterranean dietary patterns—are associated with reduced telomere attrition rates.
 However, evidence that these interventions actively "lengthen" telomeres is limited and inconsistent.

-This summary was prepared by the TELOGENIS Research Editorial Board and independently reviewed by Dr. Elena Vasquez, PhD.
+Disclosure: This summary was prepared by the TELOGENIS Research Editorial Board.
 No commercial entity influenced the content or conclusions.
 The original study authors were not consulted in the preparation of this summary.
+This content has not yet been independently reviewed by a qualified scientist.
 Funding for this analysis was provided by the TELOGENIS.org general education fund.